Fabulously Broke in the City

 What’s going to be better for my credit, and for me in the long run?

-And if I do take out loans, should I take out the full amounts of the subsidized loans?
+And if I do take out personal loans, should I take out the full amounts of the subsidized loans?

 Should I deal with the unsubsidized at all?
 What do those words even mean?
 I’ve never had loans before (thank god for scholarships and generous parents), so I’m completely terrified of them.